palantir/conjure-java-runtime/readme.md

 }
 ```

-The `HttpRemotingJerseyFeature` installs an exception mapper for `ServiceException`.
+The `ConjureJerseyFeature` installs an exception mapper for `ServiceException`.
 The exception mapper sets the
 response media type to `application/json` and returns as response body a JSON representation of a `SerializableError`
 capturing the error code, error name, and error parameters.
 The resulting JSON response is: